Driving to Chamonix — stops en route to the Alps

 There are plenty of chains along the way, and these can be handy as many of them have 24 hour checkins.
 Some are entirely automated, and operated with a credit card!
 They range from Campanile, Novotel and Ibis which are generally reliable, to the more basic (shared bathrooms) but inexpensive and functional Formule 1.
 Here’s a useful rundown of the budget chains and their features.

-However, there are also many lovely individual hotels which can make your driving break into an enjoyable part of the holiday.
-Logis de Franceis a good place to look.
+However, there are also many lovely individual hotels which can make your journey into an enjoyable part of the holiday.
+Logis de France is a good place to look.

 Here’s a list of places we’ve stayed in, or have had recommended.
 I’ll be adding to this as time goes on.
 Much credit for this list goes to the forum on Snowheads - Many thanks!